netfoundry/taste-of-ziti/browzer/README.md

 # OpenZiti Browzer Access

-Browzer is a way to access dark applications using nothing more than a web browzer.
+Browzer is a way to access dark applications using nothing more than a web browser.
 TODO: add more marketing speak about browzer here

 Access to a dark application over Browzer utilizes an OpenZiti Identity configured with an